psych0v0yager/localaichat/README.md

 AIChat(client_type="vLLM", model="Meta-Llama-3-8B-Instruct")
 ```

-For OpneAI you will need to get an OpenAI API key, and then with one line of code:
+For OpenAI you will need to get an OpenAI API key, and then with one line of code:

 ```py3
 from simpleaichat import AIChat